PUNK (SPUNK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PUNK Historical Price

-According to the latest data gathered on PUNK live price page, the current price of PUNK is 0.00089273USD.
-The circulating supply of PUNK(SPUNK) is 95.51M SPUNK , giving it a market capitalization of $85.27K.
+According to the latest data gathered on PUNK live price page, the current price of PUNK is 0USD.
+The circulating supply of PUNK(SPUNK) is 95.51M SPUNK , giving it a market capitalization of $83.95K.

 The PUNK Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SPUNK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.